juliafmorgado/cloudnative-dev/challenge-2/README.md

 ### File System (fs)
 The fs branch stores text data using file system APIs provided by Node.js.
 This approach demonstrates basic file handling and persistence techniques.
 ### SQL Database (sql)
-The sql branch stores text data in a table within an SQL database.
+The sql branch stores text data in a table within an SQL database in your local machine.
 You can choose any SQL database of your choice, with PostgreSQL being recommended.
 This approach showcases integrating a database into a Node.js application for data storage.

 ## Instructions